 Diamonds in the Library has an exceptionally long waiting list of potential topics.
 The majority of them will never make it onto the blog.

-When you purchase a sponsored post, you’ll get a firm, fixed publication date for your business’ post, as well as a say in the feature’s focus.
+When you purchase sponsored content, you’ll get a firm, fixed publication date for your business’ content, as well as a say in the feature’s focus.

-All sponsored posts are written and developed by me, just like non-sponsored content: I never accept canned text and I never will.
+All sponsored content is written and developed by me, just like non-sponsored content: I never accept canned text and I never will.
 If I can’t honestly write positive things about a product or business, I will not feature them, even if they’re willing to pay me.